-Fire Safety videos or DVD’s are a very useful tool when conducting fire safety training.
-They should not be used as the sole method of instruction but can reinforce a well planned lecture.
-The main problem is the information tends to be very general and will not cover the specific fire procedures for your premises.
-You can select those that closest to your particular business and are constructed using modules concentrating on a particular aspect of fire safety.
-This will enable you to deliver the lectures or practical training over a number of lectures as a training session should not exceed 45 minutes.
+Fire Safety videos or DVDs are a very useful tool when conducting fire safety training.
+They should not be used as the sole method of instruction but can reinforce a well-planned lecture.
+The main problem is that the information tends to be very general and will not cover the specific fire procedures for your premises.
+You can select those that closest represent your particular business and are constructed using modules concentrating on a particular aspect of fire safety.
+This will enable you to deliver the lectures or practical training over a number of training sessions.
+These should typically not exceed 45 minutes.

-- Hotel Fire Safety – Training DVD – Produced by CRT Films Limited – email email@example.com
+- Fire Safety in Hotels – Training DVD – email firstname.lastname@example.org

 A selection of types of courses provided by outside organisations